kecheng55/kecheng/content/authors/admin/_index.md

     url: https://www.cityu.edu.hk/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: My research interests lie at the surface of chemistry and biology, where I am deeply passionate about applying innovative photochemistry and functional probes to advance fields such as chemoproteomics, nanomedicine, and disease theranostics.
+My aim is to provide robust methodologies for mapping biological interactomes, accelerating drug development, and expanding therapeutic opportunities.

 # Interests to show in About widget
 interests: